My interest in photography started well over

 this piece of equipment.

-preference and I have stayed with Kodak Ektachrome in its various guises
+preference and I stayed with Kodak Ektachrome in its various guises down the

-down the years and today I use the VS (vivid saturation) version which I
+years and latterly I used the VS (vivid saturation) version which I

 I consider the images on this site to be fine quality, not fine art